oberocks/obebs4/README.md

 #### Example of Color Tints and Shades

 PRO TIP: When using the Design System's tints and shades, each color gets a set of tint and shade values like the example for Blue below.
-Also and for all color options with tints and shades, using the color slug without any numbers is equal to the 500 variation of that color.
-So for example, "Blue" is equal to "Blue 500" and so fourth!
+Also for all color options with tints and shade classes, using the color slug without any numbers is equal to the 500 variation of that color.
+So for example, "Blue" is equal to "Blue 500", "White" to "White 500", and so on!

 | Name | CSS Slug | JS Slug |
 | --- | --- | --- |